khsrali/LTB-Symm/docs/source/example2symmetry.rst

      [ 0.-0.j, 0.-0.j, 0.-0.j, 1.+0.j]]

 Now we see, they are successfully diagonalized.
 So we can read the parities.

 Below are two wave vectors with imaginary-odd parity under non-symmorphic `C2x` symmetry.
-Somethis also cool to see :)
+Not just interesting, but beautiful as well :)
+(AS: first define what we are looking at, i.e. these are two eigenvectors that map into each other under the symmetry, right?
+To make it clearer, highlight the unit cell and guide the reader to a part that is easy to follow during the transformation.
+Maybe two word on what to look for, e.g. "see the how the trifold flower-like shape gets rotated around x by 180 and translted.)
+(AS: also, maybe show this at gamma as well.
+Easier to understand.
+Even thought this is clearly more beautiful)

 .. image:: _images/7_a.png
 .. image:: _images/6_c.png

 Visualized by ``OVITO``.
 Colors, and size reperesenting their phase and amplitude as a function of (x,y).
 Unitcell has been repeated 4 times for visibility.

 .. .. code:: ipython3

     # You can save sm object
     sm.save()